toben88/tracker/README.md

 ### Installation

 1. Clone or download this repository
-2. Upload the contents of the `php-version` directory to your web server
+2. Upload all files to your web server
 3. Set proper permissions:
    - `755` for directories
    - `644` for files
    - `755` for the `data` directory
+4. Ensure the `.htaccess` file in the data directory is properly uploaded to protect your data
-4. Access the application through your web browser
+5. Access the application through your web browser

 ## 📝 Usage